pangloss/vim-javascript/README.md

 Enables code folding for javascript based on our syntax file.

 Please note this can have a dramatic effect on performance.
+In some terminals this may cause hangs during pasting.
+If you are affected by this, using a different foldmethod (such as indent) may provide a better experience.

 ## Concealing Characters